rouroulike/clash/premium-core-features.md

 Simply add the following to the main configuration:

 **NOTE:**
-> `auto-route` and `auto-detect-interface` only available on macOS and Windows, receive IPv4 traffic
+> `auto-route` and `auto-detect-interface` only available on macOS, Windows and Linux, receive IPv4 traffic

 ```yaml
 tun: